John Tyler: Early life and education

-John Tyler was born on March 29, 1790, to a slave-owning Virginia family.
-Like his future running mate, William Henry Harrison, Tyler hailed from Charles City County, Virginia, and was descended from the First Families of Virginia.
-The Tyler family traced its lineage to English settlers and 17th century colonial Williamsburg.
-His father, John Tyler Sr., commonly known as Judge Tyler, was a friend and college roommate of Thomas Jefferson and served in the Virginia House of Delegates alongside Benjamin Harrison V, William's father.
+John Tyler was born on March 29, 1790, to a prominent slave-owning Virginia family.
+Tyler hailed from Charles City County, Virginia, and was descended from the First Families of Virginia.
+The Tyler family traced its lineage to English settlers and 17th-century colonial Williamsburg.
+His father, John Tyler Sr., commonly known as Judge Tyler, was a personal and political friend and college roommate of Thomas Jefferson and served in the Virginia House of Delegates alongside Benjamin Harrison V, father of William Henry Harrison.
 The elder Tyler served four years as Speaker of the Virginia House of Delegates before becoming a state court judge and later governor of Virginia and a judge on the U.S. District Court for the Eastern District of Virginia at Richmond.
 His wife, Mary Marot (Armistead), was the daughter of prominent New Kent County plantation owner and one-term delegate, Robert Booth Armistead.
 She died of a stroke in 1797 when her son John was seven years old.

-With two brothers and five sisters, Tyler was reared on Greenway Plantation, a 1200 acre estate with a six-room manor house his father had built.
+With his two brothers and five sisters, Tyler was reared on Greenway Plantation, a 1200 acre estate with a six-room manor house his father had built.
 Enslaved labor tended various crops, including wheat, corn and tobacco.
 Judge Tyler paid high wages for tutors who challenged his children academically.
-Tyler was of frail health, thin and prone to diarrhea throughout life.
+Tyler was of frail health, thin and prone to diarrhea.
 At age 12, he continued a Tyler family tradition and entered the preparatory branch of the College of William and Mary.
 Tyler graduated from the school's collegiate branch in 1807, at age 17.
 Adam Smith's The Wealth of Nations helped form his economic views, and he acquired a lifelong love of William Shakespeare.
 Bishop James Madison, the college's president, served as a second father and mentor to Tyler.

 After graduation, Tyler read the law with his father, then a state judge, and later with Edmund Randolph, former United States Attorney General.

 Planter and lawyer

 Tyler was admitted to the Virginia bar at the age of 19 (too young to be eligible, but the admitting judge neglected to ask his age).
-By this time, his father was governor of Virginia, and the young Tyler started a legal practice in Richmond, the state capital.
-According to the 1810 federal census, one “John Tyler” (presumably his father) owned eight slaves in Richmond, and possibly five slaves in adjoining Henrico County, and possibly 26 slaves in Charles City County.
+By this time, his father was governor of Virginia, and Tyler started a legal practice in Richmond, the state capital.
+According to the 1810 federal census, one "John Tyler" (presumably his father) owned eight slaves in Richmond, and possibly five slaves in adjoining Henrico County, and possibly 26 slaves in Charles City County.

 In 1813, the year of his father's death, the younger Tyler purchased Woodburn plantation, where he lived until 1821.
 As of 1820, Tyler owned 24 enslaved persons at Woodburn, after having inherited 13 enslaved persons from his father, although only eight were listed as engaged in agriculture in that census.